Frequently Asked Questions

 Is Greenpeace a charity?

 Greenpeace is an independent organization that does not take money from corporations or governments.
 In order to advocate effectively and maintain our freedom to act on environmental issues, Greenpeace Canada is registered as a non-profit rather than a charity, which means that donations are not eligible for income tax credits.
-We rely on individual donations from people just like you to do the work we do.
+We rely on individual donations from people just like you to do our work.

 Is Greenpeace affiliated with any political party?